houstonhilton74/Bulk-Batch-Image-Editor-Background-Remover-Cropper-Recolorer-AI-Filename-Renamer-Organizer-/README.md

 -Be prepared for temporary mass storage "bloat" that will temporarily occur as the program runs, as image files from the "Master_Input_Folder" will be temporarily copied into each of the local input directories and subsequent output directories for each subprogram that is enabled for the bulk image editing process.
 The files are copied and not moved about those directories due to potential diagnostic reasons while the subprograms are running.
 Those folders are cleared when the application finishes all subprograms in the chain without issue and copies the finalized edited images into the "Master_Output_Folder."

 -Images to be bulk edited follow the following flow pattern below from step 1 to step 8, but any subprogram can be skipped over depending on user preference.
-Please also note that the image files are directly fed the preceeding subprogram's output to the next, if applicable, subprogram's input - with the exception of the Metadata Generator, as it functions on a separate "input chain," using unedited original images as its source.
+Please also note that the image files are directly fed the preceeding subprogram's output to the next, if applicable, subprogram's input - with the exception of the Metadata Generator (DEPRECIATED), as it functions on a separate "input chain," using unedited original images as its source.
 For example, a repixelated outputted image from the Repixelater will be fed into the input of the Background Remover subprogram if both are enabled in the subprogram chain and so forth:

 --1.)
 [Get Images from "Main_Input_Folder"] -> 2.)
 Subprogram: Repixelater -> 3.)
 Subprogram: Background Remover -> 4.)
-Subprogram: Metadata Generator -> 5.)
+(DEPRECIATED) Subprogram: Metadata Generator -> 5.)
 Subprogram: AI Filename Renamer -> 6.)
 Subprogram: Automatic Cropper -> 7.)
 [Consolidate Edited Files into Corresponding Folders in "Main_Output_Directory"] -> 8.)
 Subprogram: In-between Images Processor
 ##

 #Repixelater Usage#